-The Credit Committee, established by the Board and comprised of members of executive and senior management, has the authority to approve large loans.
+The Credit Committee, established by the Board and comprised of members of executive and senior management, has the authority to approve large loans and loans to strategic partners.
 The Asset and Liability Committee, established by the Board and comprised of certain members of executive and senior management, has the authority to set credit risk strategies for the security and loan portfolios within the risk tolerances in the Financial Management Policy.

-The Investment Management Committee and Management Risk Committee, established by the Board and comprised of members of executive and senior management support credit risk oversight by ensuring credit risk is well understood and within stated risk appetite and tolerance limits.
+The Investment Management Committee and Management Risk Committee, established by the Board and comprised of members of the executive leadership team, support credit risk oversight by ensuring credit risk is well understood and within stated risk appetite and tolerance limits.